 I think that they will want to live that healthy social lifestyle.
 They will be looking for providers to give them that.

-Elaine Wood, vice president of operations, Delmanor [2:06]
+Elaine Wood, former vice president of operations, Delmanor [2:06]

 I think we need to be very cognizant of the fact that people are living longer, which is very good news.
 However, with longevity comes illness at times.
 So, we do have a dedicated MemoryPlus neighborhood in our Richmond Hill location that has been very successful.
 And we are planning to build more MemoryPlus neighborhoods.
 Certainly, we see the need for having a dedicated dementia care neighborhood.
 Many operators would certainly speak to that in the same lens.

 I think it's important to have many different types of service levels.
 So, if we’re offering, for example, apartment living designed for residents that are just now maybe downsizing from a large home and still wanting some independence along the way with regard to cooking and other things that they'd like to do, then that option will exist within a Delmanor community.
 And others are doing a similar model.

 When we look at, what can retirement operators offer older adults living in a retirement setting, it’s about being able to age successfully and being able to support them to the best of our ability.
 By offering independent living and assisted living and in some cases, memory care, [this] is definitely a responsibility that we take seriously.